-Control the spread of noxious weeds by cutting before they set seed.
+Control the spread of noxious weeds (wild oat, docks, certain thistle species and ragwort) by cutting them before they set seed.
 Noxious weeds can be treated with appropriate approved chemicals; spot spraying is recommended.
-Noxious weeds include all weeds listed under the Noxious Weed Order 1977 and are listed in Annex 1.
+Noxious weeds include all weeds listed under the Noxious Weeds (Northern Ireland) Order 1977 and are listed in Annex 1.

-Fig 6: Ragwort and Thistle seeding in mid summer.
+Fig 14: Ragwort and Thistle seeding in mid-summer.